Activities & Arts

 4-H empowers young people to be true leaders.
 True leaders are young people who have confidence; know how to work well with others; can endure through challenges; and will stick with a job until it gets done.
 In 4-H, we believe true leaders aren’t born—they’re grown.

-Our after school 4-H Clubs offer children several opportunities to explore their interests and creativity through baking, lego robotics, Bug Club, farm animal sciences, mindfulness, weaving, photography, and more.
+Our after school 4-H Clubs offer children several opportunities to explore their interests and creativity.
+We currently offer baking, weaving, knitting, sewing, animal science, and outdoor adventure clubs.

 For more information, please contact Sheila Litchfield via email or phone at (413) 337-4957.